 Some people HATE change

-Some people who simply hate change.
+Some people simply hate change.
 I hear from these people often.
-And “hate,” as ugly a word as it is, is not strong enough in some cases.
+And “hate,” as ugly a word as it is, is sometimes not strong enough.

-In my opinion, being change-averse puts you at a serious disadvantage when it comes to technology.
+Being change-averse puts you at a serious disadvantage with technology.

 Like it or not, change happens

-The world keeps changing, and it’s not going to stop.
-Period.
+The world keeps changing, and it won’t stop.

 Given that change is absolutely, totally, and completely unavoidable, you have exactly two choices:

-- Get angry and bitter and convince yourself that the change-makers are responsible for all sorts of assorted evils in the world.1
+- Get angry and bitter and convince yourself that the change-makers are responsible for many of the assorted evils in the world.1

-- Accept change.
+- Tolerate change.
+Accept it.
 Embrace it.
 Learn from it.
 Exploit it.
 See how it’s made the world a much better place.
-Enjoy it, even.
+Perhaps even enjoy it.

 Which will you choose?
-(And have no doubt about this: it is a choice.)
+(And know this: it is a choice.)

 Why embrace change?

-Besides making you happier, there’s a very practical reason for embracing (or at least accepting) change.
+Besides making you happier (and more pleasant to be around), there’s a practical reason for embracing, or at least accepting, change.

-In the nearly 15 years I’ve been doing this, it’s become very clear to me that given the same computer, situation, and problem, the person who is frustrated by the changes that he or she sees as being foisted upon them has a much more difficult time using their machines and resolving problems.
-The only difference is that attitude they bring to the table.
+In the over 20 years I’ve been doing this, it’s become clear to me that given the same computer, situation, and problem, the person frustrated by the changes they see as being foisted upon them has a much more difficult time using technology and resolving problems.
+The only difference is the attitude they bring to the table.

-Let me put it more clearly: if you hate change, you will have a more difficult time with the exact same issues than a person who accepts it.
+Let me put it more clearly: if you insist on railing against change, you will have a more difficult time with the same issues than a person who accepts it.

-People who use technology the most effectively are the folks who not only accept change, but even look forward to it.
+People who use technology most effectively are those who not only accept change but even look forward to it.
 These are people who are curious.
 They are interested in learning what more technology can do for them and how they can best leverage the latest and greatest to make their lives more effective, efficient, and fun.

 I find it puzzling2 that many who complain about changing technologies quietly accept major changes in their motor vehicle from year to year, model to model, and between brands.

 If the radio controls are completely different in your new car, why aren’t you as upset about that as you are about various user interface changes in an operating system update?
-It’s arguable that the controls on your radio present a much more significant safety issue as you fumble to change a station while you barrel down the freeway.
+One could argue that the controls on your radio present a much more significant safety issue as you fumble to change a station while you barrel down the freeway.

 The radio is just one example.
 The changes we easily accept in motor vehicles and many other aspects of our lives are often much greater than what we find when we upgrade our software — yet there’s little or no outrage in comparison.